On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 3. In the Development URL field, enter the URL of the development server.

-4. To open the app in a new tab, click Preview.
+4. Click Preview to open the app in a preview Canva editor.

 Preview of the app running locally, with a button saying "Do something cool"